TrustPoint-Project/trustpoint/docs/source/test_plan/approach_strategy.rst

 ^^^^^^^^^^^^^^^^^^

 Acceptance testing will be conducted by the end-users with assistance from the test manager or one of the developers.
-This phase will focus on validating the TrustPoint system’s usability, reliability, and alignment with user expectations in a production-like environment.
+This phase will focus on validating the Trustpoint system’s usability, reliability, and alignment with user expectations in a production-like environment.
 The testing process will involve: